processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `cache_lifetime: Seconds`

 :   Lifetime of the cached items in the cache described in the option `cache_size`.
 The default is 3600 seconds, i.e. one hour.

+### mod_metrics

+This module sends events to external backend (by now it only supports grapherl).
+Supported events are: sm_register_connection, sm_remove_connection, user_send_packet, user_receive_packet, s2s_send_packet, s2s_receive_packet, register_user, remove_user,
+offline_message.

+When enabled, every call to these hooks triggers a counter event to the configured backend.

+Backend is not configurable yet, by now it requires to be grapherl running in localhost and listening to port 11111.

 ### mod_muc